eblot/pyftdi/README.rst

 * JTAG master
 * Bitbang/GPIO support (not a primary goal)

-PyFtdi should provide a pyserial_ compliant API, so it can be used as a drop-in module to access USB-serial converters based on FTDI_ devices.
+PyFtdi should provide a pyserial_ compliant API, to be used as a drop-in module to access USB-serial converters based on FTDI_ devices.

 .. _FTDI: http://www.ftdichip.com/
 .. _pyserial: http://pyserial.sourceforge.net/